joycebrofar/joycebrofar/README.md

 ## About Me

-An avid educator and information technology enthusiast.
-With a Bachelor's degree in Information Technology from AMA Computer College - Santa Cruz, I entered the dynamic world of technology in 2013.
-My journey in the field led me to pursue further academic excellence, and I am currently undertaking a Master's in Information Technology at De La Salle University.
+An enthusiastic educator and information technology advocate, I am currently pursuing a Master in Information Technology at De La Salle University, Manila, with an expected completion in 2024.
+Additionally, I recently earned an Executive Diploma in Business Communication from UniAthena, further enhancing my ability to bridge technology with effective communication.
+My academic foundation in technology was laid with a Bachelor of Science in Information Technology, which I completed in 2013 at AMA Computer College, Santa Cruz.

-With a strong background in IT, I delved into the practical application of technology in education, serving as an ICT Coordinator at the Alternative Learning System from 2013 to 2019.
-This role allowed me to contribute significantly to integrating technology in educational settings, fostering a more inclusive and accessible learning environment.
+Since 2013, I’ve been committed to the practical application of technology in educational environments.
+My experience as an ICT Coordinator at the Alternative Learning System from 2013 to 2019 allowed me to play a key role in creating inclusive, tech-integrated learning spaces.

-Currently, I have the privilege of imparting my knowledge and experience to bright young minds at STI College Calamba, where I am actively engaged in educating and mentoring college students.
-My passion for empowering the next generation through technology and education continues to drive my professional journey.
+Today, I have the opportunity to inspire and mentor students as a part-time College Teacher at STI College Calamba, where I specialize in Theory of Computations with Automata and Software Engineering.
+My passion lies in empowering future innovators through technology and education, shaping their skills to thrive in the digital world.

-Feel free to reach out to me to talk about exciting opportunities in education and technology.
-Let's collaborate and make a positive impact in the digital landscape together!
+I’m always open to connecting and collaborating on projects at the intersection of education and technology.
+Feel free to reach out, and let’s make a positive impact together!

 ## 📚 Education
 - Master in Information Technology 2022-Ongoing at De La Salle University Manila